Too Early for Birdsong

-Down Shaftesbury Avenue I walked, my eyelids half-shut, the light dissolving into diagonal stripes in my field of vision: yellow, orange, red, green.
-Immersed in diagonal beams of refracted light I dodged the pedestrians and traffic, weaving my way through the bustle, dying to let everyone know that our world operated on massive overkill.
-I wanted to stop people in their tracks and share my thoughts with them.
+Down Shaftesbury Avenue I walked, my eyelids half-shut – a little game I play on occasion.
+The light dissolved into diagonal stripes in my narrowed-down field of vision.
+The colors of the rainbow, so pretty in the night.
+Yellow, orange, red, bluish-green diagonal beams of eyelash-refracted light.
+I dodged the pedestrians and traffic with dazzled eyes, weaving my way through the bustle, dying to let everyone know that our world operated on massive overkill.
+I wanted to stop people in their tracks and remind them that we didn’t need all this.
 We could turn it down a notch and still be maxed out, lack nothing of consequence, I would explain.
 We didn’t need bacon-flavored beer or phone apps that took pictures that made our food sparkle.
 We didn’t need to cut down all the trees to wipe our backsides clean in triple-quilted comfort or burn down the forests to make way for palm tree plantations and the cheap cooking oil that made our desserts ultra-yummy.
 We could eat less tempting sweets and still get a kick out of life.
 Eat less meat and transport our fruit in biodegradable wrapping.
 Embrace hydrogen-powered cars.
 Tone down the gloss.
 There was no need to keep the streetlights on all night; they ate up the stars.
-And the unmanageable traffic, remnant of early 20th-century technology and mentality – it scared away the birds, and what kind of a life is it when there are no birds left to sing?
+And the unmanageable traffic, that remnant of early twentieth-century technology and mentality, it scared away the birds – and what kind of a life is it when there are no birds left to sing?

-The first person you fall in love with, you never really talk about, not even with yourself.
+The first person you fall in love with, you never really talk about.
+Not even with yourself.
 The intensity is tremendous, the implications raw.
-Everyone after our first is a substitute, and we know it, but we pretend not to, and may even forget about it on some level as the years go by, aware of the truth only on select occasions, such as when the intoxicants kick in or when our body is stressed, when our mind is crushed or something exerts unwarranted pressure – then we become aware of things we could have sworn we’d put behind us once and for all.
+Everyone after our first is a substitute, and we know it, but we pretend not to, and may even forget about it on some level as the years go by, aware of the truth only on select occasions.
+When the intoxicants kick in, for example.
+When our body is stressed.
+When our mind is crushed or something exerts unwarranted pressure.
+Only then do we become aware of things we could have sworn we’d put behind us once and for all.

 Our virgin stirrings of love are never forgotten, no matter the pain.